Battle of Bint Jbeil: Operation Webs of Steel 2 (23–29 July)

-The battle for Bint Jbeil started on 24 July when Israeli forces approached the nearby town of Aynata from the east and approached the Sadr district.
-Five Golani soldiers were wounded by friendly fire, and two tanks were sent to evacuate them.
+The ground battle for Bint Jbeil started on 24 July when Israeli forces approached the nearby town of Aynata from the east and approached the Sadr district.
+Five members of the Golani Brigade were wounded by friendly fire, and two tanks were sent to evacuate them.
 The first tank was hit by a missile, killing the platoon commander and wounding two of the crewmen.
 The second tank, a Merkava IV, ran over a powerful remote-controlled mine and rolled over from the blast.
 One of the crew was killed and the commander of the 52nd battalion, Lt.-Col. Guy Kabili, as well as his deputy, was wounded.
 An armor-plated D-9 bulldozer that attempted to rescue the casualties was forced to retreat after being hit by a missile.
 The wounded were finally evacuated under the cover of a smoke-screen.
 Altogether the IDF lost 2 killed and 18 wounded in the clashes.
-Five Hezbollah soldiers were also killed during the fighting.
+Five Hezbollah fighters were also killed during the fighting.
 One of them, Marwan Samahat, was killed in the clashes in eastern Aynata.
-Another four soldiers were killed in southern Bint Jbeil, near the Maslakh mosque.
+Another four fighters were killed in southern Bint Jbeil, near the Maslakh mosque.

 An Apache Longbow attack helicopter flying support mission for ground forces at Bint Jbeil crashed on the same day on the Israeli side of the border, killing both pilots.
 IAF at first believed that the helicopter accidentally was hit by Israeli MLRS artillery fire.
 Hezbollah claimed to have shot down the helicopter.
 An IAF crash investigation team later said that the crash was caused by a "rare technical fault".
 Investigators from Boeing, the helicopter's manufacturer, however, disagree with the IAF's findings.
 Boeing claims that the technical fault that caused the crash did not originate from the manufacturing process.

 By the next day the IDF had taken up positions east, west and south of Bint Jbeil and Aynata but had not yet entered the built-up areas.
 In spite of this Gen. Hirsch declared victory to the press.
 "The town is in our control," he declared on 25 July.
 "The work is almost completed and the terrorists are fleeing."
 The statement would quickly prove disastrously wrong.
 An Israeli soldier would later describe his feelings when hearing Hirsch's words over the radio, while being under Sagger missile attack "from every direction" in the town: "you realize something is wrong."

-The soldiers Golani Brigade's 51st Battalion were ordered to enter Bint Jbeil.
+The soldiers of the Golani Brigade's 51st Battalion were ordered to enter Bint Jbeil.
 They set out from Avivim and after a night-time march over the Maroun ar-Ras hill reached the southern outskirts of Aynata.
 In the early hours of the morning on 26 July the orders were suddenly changed.
-Now the battalion was ordered to sweep into the Bint Jbeil and conquer it.
+Now the battalion was ordered to sweep into Bint Jbeil and conquer it.